MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When you add to an existing deployment, the ODT can automatically use the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Office 365 ProPlus.
 Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.
 The Office Customization Tool, however, requires that you specify all these values, so you can only use this feature if you create the configuration file in a text editor.

-## Install proofing tools
+## Deploy proofing tools

 Each language version of Office 365 ProPlus includes proofing tools for a set of companion languages.
 For example, when you deploy the English version of Office, users receive proofing tools for English, Spanish, and French.
 These proofing tools include spelling and grammar checkers, thesauruses, and hyphenators.
 They might also include language-specific editing features such as Language AutoDetect, AutoSummarize, and Intelligent AutoCorrect.

 If you want to deploy proofing tools in additional languages beyond the companion languages, you can deploy the full language pack for that additional language or you can deploy just the proofing tools for that additional language.
 Many administrators choose to deploy just the proofing tools to conserve bandwidth on the network and speed up installation on client computers.

-To install just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
+To deploy just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 You can include proofing tools in the initial deployment of Office, or you can add them later to an existing deployment.

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.